Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 By the afternoon, the White House says Ukraine and Russia have agreed to “ensure safe navigation, eliminate the use of force, and prevent the use of commercial vessels for military purposes in the Black Sea.”

-Ukraine’s Zelensky says in a news conference that Kyiv has agreed to stop using military force in the Black Sea, but shortly after, the Kremlin says it will agree provided financial sanctions are lifted on key Russian institutions – thereby making the deal void.
+Zelensky tells a news conference that Kyiv has agreed to stop using military force in the Black Sea but, shortly after, the Kremlin says it will only agree provided financial sanctions are lifted on key Russian institutions – thereby making the deal void.

-Following that call, Trump told Newsmax he believes Russia wants to end its war with Ukraine, but that Moscow could be delaying a deal.
+Following that call, Trump tells right-wing cable channel Newsmax he believes Russia wants to end its war with Ukraine, but that Moscow could be delaying a deal.

 “I think that Russia wants to see an end to it, but it could be they’re dragging their feet.
-I’ve done it over the years,” the president told the right-wing cable channel.
+I’ve done it over the years,” the president says.

+By afternoon, Trump tells reporters that his administration is looking at Russia’s conditions.
+“We’re thinking about all of them right now,” he says from the White House.

+March 26: Ahead of a meeting of the so-called “coalition of the willing” in Paris, Zelensky says he hopes America will secure the Black Sea agreement without conceding to Russia’s demands.

+March 28: Four civilians are killed in a Russian strike on the Ukrainian city of Dnipro, authorities say.
+Russia and Ukraine accuse each other of striking energy infrastructure, a week after both countries agreed temporarily to halt attacks on such targets.
+Zelensky also rules out direct peace talks with Putin, saying he would rather negotiate with Russian businessmen or the opposition.

+March 30: Trump says he’s “pissed off” with Putin, telling NBC News he could impose additional tariffs on Russian oil if Putin doesn’t cooperate in ongoing negotiations to end his war in Ukraine.

-CNN’s Lauren Kent, Ivana Kottasová, Anna Chernova, Daria Tarasova-Markina, Katharina Krebs, Kevin Liptak, Edward Szekeres, Svitlana Vlasova, Victoria Butenko, Michael Rios Angus Watson and Jessie Yeung contributed to this report.
+CNN’s Lauren Kent, Ivana Kottasová, Anna Chernova, Daria Tarasova-Markina, Katharina Krebs, Kevin Liptak, Edward Szekeres, Svitlana Vlasova, Victoria Butenko, Michael Rios, Christian Edwards, Kevin Liptak, Angus Watson, Fred Pleitgen and Jessie Yeung contributed to this report.

 The-CNN-Wire